kanika3821-netizen/VoiceVitals/README.md

 ---

 ## 👨‍💻 Built By
-[Your Name] — First Year CS Student
+Kanika — First Year Student
 Built for Samsung Solve for Tomorrow 2026

 ---